Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

-- Port authorities should explain clearly each charge, specifying which services are included and which are excluded.
-Many port authorities have developed tariff books in view of providing (public) access to the pricing system used and its components.
+- Port authorities should clearly explain each charge, specifying which services are included and which are excluded.
+Many port authorities have developed tariff books with a view to providing (public) access to the pricing system used and its components.

 B. Port dues

-Shipowners or operators have to pay port dues when calling at a port and stay in the port.
+Shipowners or operators have to pay port dues when calling at a port and staying in the port.
 There are different types of port dues, such as marine charges and cargo dues.